lodenrogue/wc2/README.md

 The algorithm is *faster*, but more importantly, it's more *scalable*.

-Such scalability isn't usefull for `wc`, but is incredibly important for network programs.
+Such scalability isn't useful for `wc`, but is incredibly important for network programs.
 Consider an HTTP web-server.
 The traditional way that the Apache web-server worked was by reading the entire header in and buffering it, before then parsing the header.
 This need to buffer the entire header caused an enormous scalability